 WordPress, on the other hand, is a lot like Robin.
 It plays a support role that is not as upfront as the hero of good web design.
 Yet, when you take a more in-depth look, you see its role is much more significant to the overall experience and helps to solve a lot of potential problems.
-Individually, design can draw you in, make you stay longer, and even sell you something, but if function doesn’t follow design then it can be a disaster.
-If your site is slow, hard-to-navigate, or it’s content is outdated, then the user experience becomes forgetful, and the design meaningless.
+Individually, design can draw you in, make you stay longer, and even sell you something, but if the function doesn’t follow design then it can be a disaster.
+If your site is slow, hard-to-navigate, or its content is outdated, then the user experience becomes forgetful, and the design meaningless.

 A Powerful Partnership